Thursday's Entertainment Calendar of Events

 6 p.m. - Euchre Tournament; The Erie County Shuffleboard Club and Bar, Marblehead

-6 p.m. - Succulents by the Book; Schedel Arboretum and Gardens, Elmore
+6 p.m. -Paintings with Donna: Waterlily Wine Glasses; Schedel Arboretum and Gardens, Elmore

-6:30 p.m. - Third Thursday Music, Flowers and a Sunset; downtown, Vermilion

-7 p.m. - Trivia League with DJ EV; Slater’s Madison Street Pub, Port Clinton
+7 p.m. - Local Songwriter’s Night; Slater’s Madison Street Pub, Port Clinton

 7 p.m. - Open Mic Night; Chateau Tebeau Winery, Helena